yuliamg/intro_to_programing_2025/day2_python/day2_python.md

 print("Now v equals", v)
 ```

-### 2.3 Strings
+### 2.2 Strings
 Variables can also hold text, known as strings.
-Here's an example:
+Here’s an example:

 ```python
 word1 = "Good"